dgraph-io/dgraph/docs/mvp.md

 - Versioning of data wouldn't be provided in this, or later versions.
 The best way I can currently think of to do versioning would involve writing the deltas, and reading them back to generate the final state.
-This would be too slow and memory consuming for generating the long posting lists that we'll encounter in DGraph.
+This would be too slow and memory consuming for generating the long posting lists that we'll encounter in Dgraph.

 ## Terminology